 What are good actions?

 Your child will understand the benefits of acting with integrity as well as other positive attributes.
-Most self-destructive behaviors are the result of not knowing who God called us to be.
+Most self-destructive behaviors are the result of not knowing our significance.

 Dealing with your child’s integrity will be an ongoing evolution.
 Every day will present a new way to teach, mold, and grow.
 We desire the best for our children and put all of our faith that Jesus, who has overcome the world, will protect them.